 A pilot competing in a Light Sport Aircraft (LSA), regardless of pilot certificate held, must also possess either a valid U.S. driver's license, or a current FAA medical certificate.
-All other certified pilots of powered aircraft must possess a current FAA medical certificate, or a current medical certificate, appropriate to the pilot's license, from another country.
+All other certified pilots of powered aircraft must possess a current FAA medical certificate, a current medical certificate appropriate to the pilot's license from another country, or the appropriate form issued by any branch of the U.S. Armed Forces.
 These licenses and certificates must be shown to contest officials on request.